BizKit-Tech/BizKit-Tech.github.io/content/docs/projects/discounts.md

 Item-level discounts are shown in the Items child table.
 They are itemized inside the Configure Discounts modal triggered by the Configure Discounts button (`configure_discounts`) in the same row or item row form.
 The discount percentages of the item-level discounts are concatenated inside the Discounts Applied field (`discounts_applied`), and the combined difference between the Price List Rate and the Rate are stored in the Discount Percentage (`discount_percentage`) and Discount Amount (`discount_amount`) fields.

 Transaction-level discounts have their own dedicated child table inside transactions.
 While there are only two options for the Discount Type when maintaining the transaction-level discounts in the master data DocTypes (i.e., On Total, Compounding), within transactions, the user can select another Discount Type for transaction-level discounts: Actual on Total.

 When the Discount Type selected is either On Total or Compounding, the Discount Percentage is editable while the Discount Amount is disabled.
 The inverse is true for when the selected Discount Type is Actual on Total.

 There are multiple touchpoints on a transaction for discounts:

 1. Item Code in the Items table is changed

-   Inside the `item_code` form event of `erpnext.TransactionController`, the ``
+   Inside the `item_code` form event of `erpnext.TransactionController`, the `calculate_item_discounts` function of the `erpnext.TransactionController` class is called after the item details are fetched from the server call.

+   Within the same `item_code` form event, the `price_list_rate` form event is also triggered.

 2. Price List Rate in the Items table is changed

-   Inside the `price_list_rate` form event of `erpnext.buying.BuyingController`, if the document is a Purchase Order, Purchase Invoice, or Purchase Receipt, it will call on `display_transaction_discounts` under `erpnext.multiple_discounts`
+   Inside the `price_list_rate` form event of `erpnext.buying.BuyingController`, if the document is one of the following, it will call on `display_transaction_discounts` under `erpnext.multiple_discounts`:

+   - Purchase Order
+   - Purchase Invoice
+   - Purchase Receipt
+   - Supplier Quotation

    ```js
    price_list_rate: function (doc, cdt, cdn) {